 Windtower can be tackled between late April and November.
 Although you’ll likely need poles and microspikes between April and June and in November.
 If you go hiking in winter weather, make sure to have ankle-high waterproof boots and other waterproof warm clothing.

-How Long Does Take To Hike Mount Windtower?
+How Long Does it Take To Hike Windtower?

 Windtower is a 9.8km hike with an elevation gain of 898 meters.
 The hike is rated as moderate, but there are only two bits of very light scrambling.
 Nothing technical is required.

-We wanted a sunrise hike when we hiked Windtower, started after 5 pm, and came back just before dark.
-Total round trip time took 4.5 hours with a 30-minute summit stop.
+We wanted a sunset hike when we hiked Windtower, and started after 5 pm, and returned to the car just before dark.
+Our total round trip time took 4.5 hours with a 30-minute summit stop.
 You can expect Windtower to take you anywhere between 4-6 hours.
 If you are only heading to West Wind Pass, allow yourself two hours round trip.

 How Hard is it to Hike Up Windtower?

 As far as hikes in Kananaskis go, I would rate this hike as on the harder end of easy or the easier end of moderate.
-It’s slightly easier than Tent Ridge nearby and definitely easier than East End of Rundle.
+It’s slightly easier than Tent Ridge down the road and definitely easier than East End of Rundle.

 While the hike takes at least four hours to complete, the uphill climb is gradual and really only picks up at the end.
 There is nothing technical about this hike.
 You only have to use your hands once or twice, where a fall would result in a sprained ankle or similar (not death).
 Of course, this is not including the summit of Windtower, where you definitely don’t want to get close to the cliff edge.

 If you are in reasonable shape, this hike is suitable for you.
-If you are an experienced hiker but want to take someone new to hiking out, I recommend Windtower.
-It will get your heartbeat up for sure, but it’s not scary like other hikes in the Rockies and provides breathtaking views.
+If you are an experienced hiker but want to take someone new to hiking in the Rockies out, I recommend Windtower.
+It will surely get your heartbeat up, but it’s not scary like some of the other hikes in the Rockies and still provides breathtaking views in all directions.

 Are dogs and kids appropriate to hike up Windtower?